KhrystynaPeryk/ministore/README.md

-FE -> clone this repository and run a command: npm i && npm start BE -> https://github.com/scandiweb/junior-react-endpoint
+FE -> clone this repository and run a command: npm i && npm start;

+BE -> https://github.com/scandiweb/junior-react-endpoint